The Crossroads

 “Help me!” she cried, her voice cracking with desperation.
 “Please—help!
 He’s—he’s come back!”

 Behind her, a shape stepped out of the inn’s shadows—a man of middle years, dressed in fine but dirt-matted burial clothes.
 His skin sagged in pallid folds, drawn tight across sharp bone, and his eyes glowed an icy blue, bright and cruel in the growing dusk.
 Where his fingers should have ended in nails, long, bony protrusions extended like claws, dripping with a viscous fluid that smoked where it touched the ground.
+It was an abomination, a violation of the cycles of life and death Ohsyres commanded.

 A gasp escaped Jonas’s lips.
 His hands began to tremble, and he took an involuntary step backward.
 “Gods preserve us… that’s Elara’s father.
 He died last month.
 We buried him.
 We buried him!”